 Your Covenant Management Plan will also contain information about species found within and around the area of your covenant.

 Are there any Council programs that provide incentives for landowners with covenants?

 The City’s Conservation Partnerships Program may be able to assist you to protect wildlife habitat on your property and restore bushland that has been cleared or disturbed.
 It incorporates three voluntary schemes with different levels of support.
-Please visit the Conservation Partnerships webpage to find out if you or your property is eligible for inclusion in one of their programs
+Please visit the Landholder partnerships page to find out if you or your property is eligible for inclusion in one of their programs.

 Can I keep a pet?

 This depends on the type of covenant registered over your property.
 Some covenants are imposed specifically for excluding all domestic animals, while some covenants restrict animals from particular areas on the property.
 Generally speaking however, no animals are allowed within a Covenant Area irrespective of whether the covenant is for environmental protection or for domestic animal exclusion.
 This is because domestic animals such as cats and dogs directly impact on the native wildlife of Australia.

 If the covenant on your property is categorised as an Environmental Preservation covenant, no animals are allowed to access the Covenant Area.
 However they may be allowed in other areas such as the residential dwelling or areas external to the covenant provided they are restricted from entering the covenant.

 Please locate a copy of your Covenant Management Plan and Covenant Agreement to confirm whether you are allowed to keep a pet on your property.
 Where required, please ensure you keep domestic animals on your property restrained in accordance with Council’s Local Law 12 and Subordinate Local Law 12 for Animal Management.

 Who is responsible for managing a covenanted area?